MichaLL27/AI-DEPLOY-MENTOR/replit.md

 AI Deploy Mentor provides a streamlined workflow for:
 1. Registering projects from various sources (GitHub, Replit, ZIP files)
-2. Running automated QA checks
+2. Running AI-powered QA checks using OpenAI GPT-5
 3. Deploying projects to production with one click

 ## Architecture